lsst-sitcom/sitcomtn-083/index.rst

 Abstract
 ========

 To test the functionality of the pneumatic actuators on the M1M3 mirror cell, small perturbations are applied to each of the actuators in turn.
 This technote describes those tests and how to access the test results from the EFD.
+It also gives a short summary on the actuators with the highest rate of failures.

 Introduction
 ================